brndnmtthws/thetagang/README.md

 ```

 Edit `~/thetagang/thetagang.toml` to suit your needs.
 Pay particular
 attention to the symbols and weights.
+At a minimum, you must change the
+username, password, and account number.
+You may also want to change the
+trading move from paper to live when needed.

 Now, to run ThetaGang with Docker: